Deep Learning-Based Human Pose Estimation: A Survey

 Another challenge of bottom-up approaches is occlusion.
-To cope with this challenge, Metha et al. \cite{Mehta20183DV} developed an Occlusion-Robust Pose-Maps (ORPM) approach to incorporate redundancy into the location-maps formulation, which facilitates person association in the heatmaps especially for occluded scenes.
+To cope with this challenge, Metha et al. \cite{Mehta20183DV} developed an Occlusion-Robust Pose-Maps (ORPM) approach to incorporate redundancy into the location-maps formulation, which facilitates person association in the heatmaps, especially for occluded scenes.
 Zhen et al. \cite{Zhen_ECCV2020_SMAP} leveraged a depth-aware part association algorithm to assign joints to individuals by reasoning about inter-person occlusion and bone-length constraints.
 Mehta et al. \cite{mehtaxnect} quickly inferred intermediate 3D pose of visible body joints regardless of the accuracy.
 Then the completed 3D pose is reconstructed by inferring occluded joints using learned pose priors and global context.
 The final 3D pose was refined by applying temporal coherence and fitting the kinematic skeletal model.

-\textbf{Comparison of top-down and bottom-up approaches.} Top-down approaches usually achieve promising results by relying on the state-of-the-art person detection methods and single-person pose estimation methods.
+\textbf{Comparison of top-down and bottom-up approaches.} Top-down approaches usually achieve promising results by relying on state-of-the-art person detection methods and single-person HPE methods.
 But the computational complexity and the inference time may become excessive with the increase in the number of humans, especially in crowded scenes.
 Moreover, since top-down approaches first detect the bounding box for each person, global information in the scene may get neglected.
 The estimated depth of cropped region may be inconsistent with the actual depth ordering and the predicted human bodies may be placed in overlapping positions.
 On the contrary, the bottom-up approaches enjoy linear computation and time complexity.
 However, if the goal is to recover 3D body mesh, it is not straightforward for the bottom-up approaches to reconstruct human body meshes.
-For top-down approaches, after detecting each individual person, human body mesh of each person can be easily recovered by incorporating the model-based 3D single-person HPE estimator.
-While for the bottom-up approaches, additional model regressor module is needed to reconstruct human body meshes based on the final 3D poses.
+For top-down approaches, after detecting each individual person, human body mesh of each person can be easily recovered by incorporating the 3D single-person human mesh recovery method.
+While for the bottom-up approaches, an additional model regressor module is needed to reconstruct human body meshes based on the final 3D poses.